Religion, Politics, and Society Lecture Series

 Non-Mosaid forms of Judaism in the Second Temple Period, Wednesday, October 22

-Poster; Video of October 21 lecture; Video of October 22 lecture
+Poster; link to youtube video of October 21 lecture; link to youtube video of October 22 lecture

 Public lecture by Professor David Fergusson, October 15 and 16